 In a world where everything seems to make some noise, silence is a very precious luxury.
-This is why we’ve seen a recent explosion of various new maker and models of noise cancelling headphones on the market.
+This is why we’ve seen a recent explosion of various new makers and models of noise cancelling headphones on the market.

 These headphones used to be a smart choice for those who travel by plane or public transportation, but nowadays you can use them in various situations where you simply want to be cut off from the daily grind and enjoy the silence.

 Usually, headphones with active noise cancellation aren’t cheap, but like all technology products they’re getting more and more affordable.
-I’ve managed to gather some of the best active noise cancelling headphones under $100 for your non-listening pleasure.
+I’ve managed to gather some of the best active noise cancelling headphones for your non-listening pleasure.